sla80/SmartSvgViewer/docs/index.md

 Once again, I searched the entire Internet, and did not find a single SVG viewer with a thumbnail gallery for Windows.
 We have a relatively large company, and I asked my colleagues what software they use to view SVG files, and it turned out that everyone (even the artists who create the SVG images) use either browsers and graphics editors to view SVG images one by one.
 Nobody knew any tool that could display the SVG thumbnail gallery.

 That's why I decided to try making such an application myself.
-My minimum requirements for it were as follows: SVG image preview with Alpha channel and correct pixel size, thumbnail gallery, and displaying the dimensions of the picture.
+My minimum requirements for it were as follows: SVG image preview with transparency grid and correct size in pixels, thumbnail gallery, and displaying the dimensions of the picture.
 This was done in one weekend.
 Then I distributed it to my colleagues, started using it myself at work, and thought about what else is missing in this application.
 The search box was the first thing to add.
 It soon became clear that “Smart SVG Viewer” is much more convenient than “XnView”, which we use at work, and I decided that “Smart SVG Viewer” should be able to display all types of images, not just SVG.

-When I started this project, it later turned out that the new “[XnView MP](https://www.xnview.com/en/xnviewmp/)” app can display SVG images almost acceptably, but it needs some tweaking, and it still doesn't show the Alpha channel on thumbnails, and “XnView MP” looks really terrible on a High-DPI screen.
+When I started this project, it later turned out that the new “[XnView MP](https://www.xnview.com/en/xnviewmp/)” app can display SVG images almost acceptably, but it needs some tweaking, and it still doesn't show the transparency grid on thumbnails, and “XnView MP” looks really terrible on a High-DPI screen.
 Therefore, I continued to develop my project.

 - - - -
 ### When will the source code be available?